How to enjoy two days in magnificent Montreal

 This post may contain affiliate links.
 Please read disclosure.
 Thank you for your support.

-As the major French-speaking city in North America, Montréal, Canada, stands out as a unique and historic city that transports visitors to another time and place.
-Montreal recently celebrated its 375th anniversary, but you don’t need to wait until the next big do to visit the city.
-Here’s how to enjoy 48 hours in Montreal, Quebec.
+As the major French-speaking city in North America, Montréal, Canada, stands out as a unique and historic metropolis that transports visitors to another time and place.
+This vibrant city was founded more than 380 years ago, but its modern vitality, energy and cultural spi are pure 21st century.
+Here’s how to enjoy two days in magnificient Montréal.

 Friday – Arrival